yevhen/Nake/README.md

 > Nake build                          //  run Build task with default arg values
 > Nake build Release                  //  or with first positional argument set to 'Release'
 > Nake build cfg=Release              //  or with named argument 'cfg' set to 'Release'
-> Nake build Release outDir="C:\Tmp"  //  you can mix positional and named arguments
+> Nake build Release outDir="/c/Tmp"  //  you can mix positional and named arguments
 > Nake build ; test                   //  or invoke multiple tasks within a same session
 > Nake build `; test                  //  also escape ';' when running in PowerShell console
 > Nake publish --beta                 //  invoke Publish task with 'beta' arg set to 'true'